TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 </br>

-### Optimsing these components from a non-functional standpoint
+### Optimising these components from a non-functional standpoint

 </br>